Applies To: SQL Server 2016

-On the Start menu, click All Programs, open Microsoft SharePoint 2010 Products, and click SharePoint 2010 Central Administration.
+On the Start menu, click All Programs, open Microsoft SharePoint 2016 Products, or Microsoft SharePoint 2013 Products, and click SharePoint 2016 Central Administration, or SharePoint 2013 Central Administration.

 Enter your user name and password, and then click OK.